Video games in the Czech Republic

-The video game industry in the Czech Republic has produced numerous globally successful video games such as Operation Flashpoint: Cold War Crisis and the subsequent ArmA series, the Mafia series, Truck Simulator series, Kingdom Come: Deliverance, the Samorost series and others.
+The video game industry in the Czech Republic has produced numerous globally successful video games such as Operation Flashpoint: Cold War Crisis and the subsequent Arma series, the Mafia series, the Truck Simulator series, the Kingdom Come: Deliverance series, the Samorost series, Factorio, Space Engineers and others.
 There were 300–400 video game developers and around 30 video game companies focusing on video game development in 2014.
-In 2017 it was 1,100 developers and 47 companies.
+In 2017, the country had 1,100 developers and 47 companies.
 Video games are also considered by some experts to be the country's biggest cultural export.
 The video game industry did not enjoy a good reputation and was unsupported by the state until 2013, when the Ministry of Industry and Trade started to seek ways to kickstart the economy.
 By 2014, programs were planned to support the video game industry.
-Another problem is a lack of video game development specialization at any university.